Gigaspaces/solution-hub/docs/repositories/repositories.md

 ```
 > Note that you define the type of data to be stored and the type of it's id.

-##### <a name="repositories-xml"/>Registering XAP repositories using XML-based metadata
+##### <a name="repositories-xml"/>Registering Gigaspaces Repositories using XML-based metadata

-While you can use Spring’s traditional `<beans/>` XML namespace to register an instance of your repository implementing `XapRepository` with the container, the XML can be quite verbose as it is general purpose.
-To simplify configuration, Spring Data XAP provides a dedicated XML namespace.
+While you can use Spring’s traditional `<beans/>` XML namespace to register an instance of your repository implementing `GigaspacesRepository` with the container, the XML can be quite verbose as it is general purpose.
+To simplify configuration, Spring Data Gigaspaces provides a dedicated XML namespace.

 To enable Spring search for repositories, add the next configuration if you are using XML-based metadata:
 ```xml
 ${repository-context.xml}
 ```
-> Note that Spring Container will search for interfaces extending `XapRepository` in package and it's subpackages defined under `base-package` attribute.
+> Note that Spring Container will search for interfaces extending `GigaspacesRepository` in package and it's subpackages defined under `base-package` attribute.

 Repositories will look for `GigaSpace` bean by type in the context, if this behaviour is not overridden.
 If you have several space declarations, repositories will not be able to wire the space automatically.
-To define the space to be used by XAP Repositories, just add a `gigaspace` attribute with a proper bean id.
+To define the space to be used by Gigaspaces Repositories, just add a `gigaspace` attribute with a proper bean id.
 An example can be found [below](#repositories-multi).

-##### <a name="repositories-java"/>Registering XAP repositories using Java-based metadata
+##### <a name="repositories-java"/>Registering Gigaspaces Repositories using Java-based metadata

-To achieve the same configuration with Java-based bean metadata, simply add `@EnableXapRepositories` annotation to configuration class:
+To achieve the same configuration with Java-based bean metadata, simply add `@EnableGigaspacesRepositories` annotation to configuration class:
 ```java
 ${JavaConfiguration.java}
 ```
-> Note that `base-package` can be defined as a value of `@EnableXapRepositories` annotation.
+> Note that `base-package` can be defined as a value of `@EnableGigaspacesRepositories` annotation.
 Also, `GigaSpace` bean will be automatically found in the context by type or can be explicitly wired with `gigaspace` attribute.
 An example can be found [below](#repositories-multi).

 ##### <a name="repositories-exclude"/>Excluding custom interfaces from the search